Using a dishwasher is pretty easy, right? You load it up, lob in a tablet, hit start and hey presto, the dishes are done.

 We're all guilty of giving our dishwasher a helping hand by doing a generous pre-rinse under the tap first.
 But get ready for a revelation: Ashley says it's unnecessary and might even result in dirtier dishes at the end of the wash.

 "Not only does pre-rinsing push your water consumption way up, it can actually trick your dishwasher into thinking your plates are cleaner than they are," explains Ashley.

 Pre-rinsing can actually trick your dishwasher into thinking your plates are cleaner than they areAshley Iredale, CHOICE dishwasher expert

-"Dishwashers use what's called a turbidity sensor to measure the level of soil in the first rinse cycle, so it'll use less power and things might actually come out dirtier.
+"Dishwashers use what's called a turbidity sensor to measure the level of soil in the first rinse cycle, so if you pre-rinse your dishes, it'll use less power and things might actually come out dirtier.

-Remove solids from dishes but don't pre-rinse – let the machine do the work.
+Remove solids from dishes, but don't pre-rinse – let the machine do the work.

 2. Using poor detergents

 All products clean the same, right?
 Wrong!
 There's actually a great divide between good detergents and bad ones.
 And it's hardly as simple as pricey ones wash well and cheaper ones don't.